Sondbg/Angular/b2b-aquatec/README.md

 Currently the user data is stored in the SessionStorage.
 The personal cart data is stored in LocalStorage.

+## Animation

+Animation was added on the main page, when you click the text headers

 ## In development
 In progress of adding filters to the catalog page